Leishangthem Tonthoingambi Devi: Accolades

 She has won a number of awards, including a National Film Award.
 She received the Best Supporting Actress award at the 59th National Film Awards 2011 for the film Phijigee Mani, where she played the role of Yaiphabee in the film.
 The citation for the award reads, "For the dignity and power with which L. T. Devi informs the character Yaipabhee in this tightly controlled Manipuri story."
-Her portrayal of Nungshitombi in the movie Nangna Kappa Pakchade earned her the Best Actor in a Leading Role - Female award at the 9th Manipur State Film Awards 2014.

-As of 2016, she bagged the Best Actor North-East Female at the Prag Cine Awards North-East 2016 for her performance in Oken Amakcham's Manipur film Patkee Tharo.
-She also won the Best Actress Award at the Prag Cine Awards - North East 2018 for her performance in the film Iche Tampha.
-She won the Special Jury Award for her film Iche Tampha at the 11th Manipuri State Film Awards 2018.

-In 2021, she won the Grand Jury Award for Best Actor at the Chalachitram National Film Festival 2021 for her performance in the non-feature Panthougi Liklam.
-She won the Best Actor (Female) for her film Eewai at the Global Independent Film Festival of India, 2022 held on 30th November, 2022 at Rabindra Okakura Bhawan, Salt Lake, Kolkata, India and at Goa International Film Competition-GIFC.

 Off-screen work

 Tonthoi was the brand ambassador of Singju Festival, which is held every year between January and February, starting from the year 2017.
-Singju is a typical Manipur salad-type dish.
+Singju is a typical Meitei salad-type dish.
 The festival is held at different places, including MMRC and Unity Park, Khangabok and Lamdeng Makha Leikai Lampak.